-Second, use Boolean operators to create more complex search strings.
+DISCO allows the use of Boolean operators to create more complex search strings.
 The easiest way to conceptualize how Boolean operators expand and contract your search results is to think of them as a Venn diagram where the search terms are the circles, and (1) the areas where the circles overlap represent the documents that have a common search term (using the “and” or “&” Boolean operator), (2) the areas where the circles do not overlap represent the documents that do not share the specified term (the “not” or “%” Boolean operator), and (3) the complete areas of all search term circles combined represent the documents with any one or more of the search terms (the “OR” Boolean operator, or its implied equivalent, a space between the search terms).

-Third, utilize Folder icon located to the left of the search bar.
+Finally, utilize Folder icon located to the left of the search bar.
 From here, navigate documents within your folder structure by clicking on a folder name.
 This will add a filter to your search criteria, showing you by default that folder's contents as well as any contents of subfolders within.
 You may turn off including subfolders by switching the button to 'no' next to"Include subfolders of the selected folder".
 This will only show the contents of a particular folder and not its subfolders.
 Documents can be added or removed from folders using the folder icon on any search query (or selection inside the query) or on individual documents in the review pane under “folder.”

 With this conceptual understanding of how search works in Disco, here are some common search terms available for use in DISCO when looking for documents: